 Preparation for award closeout begins three months prior to the end date of the award.
 This is done to allow for the accurate forecasting of pending allowable expenses not yet allocated to the award, and to allow for any adjustment to financial entries that need to be made.
 Ninety days before the end of a given award, Post-Award will send the PI and the LRA a 90-Day Notice with information regarding the award closeout.
 If upon receipt of this notice the PI determines that the project is not complete and a no-cost extension is needed, a No-Cost Extension request should be submitted to Pre-Award as soon as possible.

-It is the department’s responsibility to transfer deficits out of sponsored awards promptly within 90 days after the award end date.
+Over-expenditures: Transfer deficits out of sponsored awards promptly within 60 days after the award end date.

 Most federal sponsors and many private sponsors require the submission of final reports within 90 days after the award end date (some agencies may require early or later submission).
 When Tufts is a subrecipient, final reports are due to the prime institution in advance of the 90-day mark.
 Please refer to the award terms and conditions to determine the due dates.

 Final Financial Statement (FFR)/Final Financial Status Report (FSR)/Final Invoice: The final financial report or invoice is prepared and submitted to the sponsor by Post-Award within 90 days of the end of the award, or as required by the award terms and conditions